zapan/dengo-plug-and-play-translation-patch/README.md

 least 2GB free on the USB flash drive for a backup.

 The USB OTG hub I use can be found [here](https://www.amazon.ca/gp/product/B07BDJN76M).
-You can also use an angle adapter instead of a hub, but I find the quality inconsistent, meaning that sometimes it may not make contact properly and cause issues.
+You can also use an angle adapter instead of a hub.
+I've used [this](https://www.amazon.es/dp/B07VRYLJKR) one without problems.

 Usage
 -----